Wireless Weather Station Monitoring

 Wireless Weather Station Data Logger: The Hawk

 Data loggers act as the bridge between the weather station and the cloud.
 Data loggers store and analyze data from the weather station in the cloud, for remote access.
-The Hawk, our sensor monitoring, and data logger device can be used for wireless weather station monitoring and offers several key benefits:
+The Hawk, our remote sensor monitoring data logger device, can be used for wireless weather station monitoring and offers several key benefits:

 1. Near-Real-Time Data Logging: Cellular LTE-M (Cat-M1) and NB-IoT Connectivity with the ability to configure upload intervals for precise monitoring.